PoorHttp/PoorWSGI/doc/documentation.rst

 Responses
 ---------
-The main goal of all WSGI middleware is return response corresponding to HTTP, resp.
-WSGI request.
-Responding in PoorWSGI is just like other knows frameworks.
+The main goal of all WSGI middleware is to return a response corresponding to an HTTP or WSGI request.
+Responding in PoorWSGI is just like other known frameworks.

 Returning values
 ~~~~~~~~~~~~~~~~

 Just value
 ``````````
-The easiest way is return string or bytes.
-String values are automatically convert to bytes, because it's WSGI internal.
-HTTP Response is 200 OK with ``text/html; character=utf-8"`` content type and default X-Powered-By header.
+The easiest way is to return a string or bytes.
+String values are automatically converted to bytes, because it is WSGI internal.
+The HTTP Response is 200 OK with ``text/html; charset=utf-8`` content type and a default X-Powered-By header.

 .. code:: python